juliogonzalez/sc3u-linux/README.md

 Clone this repository (if you are reading this file at GitHub WebUI), and proceed to the directory where the local clone is stored (using a terminal)

+Make sure you have the required tools installed.
+The names of the packages that provides them depends on your distributions:

+- curl
+- cat
+- patch
+- tar

 Run: